 RRI leases office space under a noncancelable operating lease that was renegotiated and amended with an expiration date of February 2021.
 RRI is responsible for certain utilities and insurance costs.
 Monthly rent expense is \$6,017.
-Rent expense was \$72,204 for each of the years ended December 31, 2019 and 2018.
+Rent expense was \$72,204 for each of the years ended December 31, 2020 and 2019.

 RRI leases office equipment under noncancelable operating lease agreements, including a copier that expires August 2020 and a mailing machine that expires October 2021.
 Monthly rent expense on the current office equipment leases are \$108 and \$155, respectively.
-Equipment lease expense was \$2,724 and \$3,150 for the years ended December 31, 2019 and 2018, respectively.
+Equipment lease expense was \$2,724 for each of the years ended December 31, 2020 and 2019.

-Future minimum rental payments required under these operating leases in each of the years subsequent to December 31, 2019 are as follows:
+Future minimum rental payments required under these operating leases are \$13,584 for the year ending December 31, 2021.